freezedev/udefine/README.md

 Define an UMD module like an AMD module and use it (almost) anywhere

+This repository is deprecated and will not be updated any more.
+While it may have been a valid option three years ago (and we used it in production), you may want to use Webpack or rollup today.
+If you wish to maintain it further, contact me and I'll happily transfer the repository over to your account.

 **Why would you need it?**
 - You are writing that needs to available in Node.js, AMD and/or as global objects
 - You need some kind of basic dependency resolution for your modules